For Businesses/Sellers

 If a company establishes physical presence in a jurisdiction, they are required to register and report all physical presence and remote seller sales (regardless of taxability) directly to the jurisdiction.

-Calculate economic threshold using ONLY remote sales sent outside of the home jurisdiction(s) EXCLUDING Marketplace Facilitator sales, regardless of destination or taxability status of end buyer.
+Calculate economic threshold using ONLY remote sales sent outside of the home jurisdiction(s) INCLUDING Marketplace Facilitator sales, regardless of destination or taxability status of end buyer.

 Businesses that have BOTH physical presence AND remote sales MUST SEPARATE revenue streams and file the remote sales tax with ARSSTC and the physical presence sales tax with the jurisdiction.
 Delivery of goods or services remotely into a seller’s jurisdiction(s) should be reported directly to the jurisdiction.